plops/cl-cffi-fftw3/README.md

 ```

 Initialize fftw3_threads to use n threads.
 On Linux the optional
 parameter n defaults to the number of processors.
+This function
+doesn't have to be called, if only one thread should be used for
+calculations.

 ```